 With a SaaS solution, you purchase a hosting service and the rights to use a software that is future-proof.
 As a result, the provider is responsible for maintaining the hardware (which obviously falls fully under the jurisdiction of the provider), upgrades which are rolled out system-wide as soon as they are released (and usually tend to be free), and secure data backups.

 Put simply, with a SaaS solution, the burden of making sure that services remain operational and at peak performance levels lie squarely with the vendor.
 A SaaP solution will give you the tools the company feels you need to manage your solution on purchase, but no technical support, access to future updates, or a guarantee that your software is future-proof.

-To learn more about the advantages of SaaS, download The Advantages of SaaS whitepaper.
+To learn more about the advantages of SaaS, download The Advantages of SaaS guide.